The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - When removing snapshots after backing up a virtual machine residing on an NFS datastore using a backup application, the virtual machine becomes unresponsive for approximately 30 seconds.

 - Removing snapshots after backing up a virtual machine residing on an NFS datastore takes a long time to complete.

-- The target virtual machine disk was hot-added for the backup/restore operation.
+- This issue occurs when the target virtual machine disk was hot-added for the backup/restore operation.

 Note: Alternatively, you can use LAN/NBD transport that uses the NFC (Network File Copy) in your backup solution or disable SCSI hot-add through the backup software.
-For more information about NBD transport, see the Virtual Disk Transport Methods section in the vSphere API/SDK Documentation.
+For more information about NBD transport, see the Virtual Disk Transport Methods section in the Virtual Disk Programming guide.

 For more information on virtual machine losing connection during snapshot removal, see VM Loses Connection During Snapshot Removal.

-Note: The preceding link was correct as of December 18, 2014.
-If you find the link is broken, please provide feedback and a VMware employee will update the link.
+Note: The preceding link was correct as of November 10, 2014.
+If you find the link is broken, provide feedback and a VMware employee will update the link.